sf-wdi-gaia/trees/intro/README.md

 ## Challenges

-PLEASE DO NOT CODE UNLESS A CHALLENGE SPECIFICALLY INSTRUCTS YOU TO
+PLEASE DO NOT CODE UNLESS A CHALLENGE SPECIFICALLY INSTRUCTS YOU TO!

 ### Base Challenges (5 minutes)